List of The Adventures of Tintin characters: Maharaja of Gaipajama

 The Maharaja of Gaipajama is the monarch of a fictional princely state of India.
 He is kind and immediately trusting of Tintin, whom he meets in Cigars of the Pharaoh.
 The Maharaja explains that his family have long been fighting a criminal opium-smuggling gang.
 The Blue Lotus opens in the Maharaja's palace, where Tintin has been his guest.

-In reality, there is no place in India called Gaipajama; the name is a nonsensical mix of two Hindi words: Gai (cow) and pajama.
+Gaipajama is a nonsensical mix of two Hindi words: Gai (cow) and pajama.

 The original French name is Rawajpoutalah.

-Martine Vandezande

-Martine Vandezande is the attractive assistant of Henri Fourcart at his art gallery in Tintin and Alph-Art.
-She wears large glasses and is a follower of Endaddine Akass.
-Tintin realizes "this girl seems sincere" after he inadvertently causes her to cry when evidence he uncovered leads him to accuse her as being part of the plot.
-Due to a listening device someone has hidden in her necklace, she is made an unwitting informer of Akass and his henchmen.